nebari-dev/nebari-docs/docs/docs/faq.md

 ## How are conda user environments created?
 Who creates them?

 `Conda-store` manages all environments on the Nebari.
 It allows users to create private environments in their own namespace, or shared environments under a group namespace.
+For more details check out the doc on [creating environments in Nebari via conda-store](/docs/tutorials/creating-new-environments).

 Additionally, there is a legacy approach which is still available in Nebari.
 Administrators can create global environments by specifying the environment in `nebari-config.yml`.
 Environments specified in this way will be made available for all users and services under the `nebari-git` namespace on `conda-store`.
-We do not recommend this approach as it requires a redeploy in order to update the environment, though it may be useful in some circumstances.

 ## What should be included in the environment if I want to use Dask?